joeldevlearning/whois-prototype/readme.md

 # whois-prototype

-###Experimental client and API for ARIN's RESTful whois service (RWS)
+###Experimental client and API for ARIN's RESTful whois service

 #Purpose
-To prototype the features of a search-friendly interface to ARIN's whois REST service (known as **RWS**).
+To prototype the features of a search-friendly interface to ARIN's whois REST service (known as **Whois RWS**).

 ####Why a prototype?
 This is a learning project: Discover features, try to implement them, and experiment.
 The choice of languages, libraries, etc. are part of this effort.

 ###**Goals**:
-1. **Fully support** ARIN's public REST API (the user should be able to make any query, or its equivalent, that the API supports)
+1. **Fully support** ARIN's RWS API (the user should be able to make any query, or its equivalent, that the API supports)

-2. **Simplify calling** the API (The user should not need to know the details of the API or dataset to make their query)
+2. **Simplify calling** the RWS API (The user should not need to know the details of the API or dataset to make their query)

-3. Support **exploration** of the API (Query results should show explicit relationships between records; the UI should allow the user to browse these related records)
+3. Support **exploration** of ARIN's data (Query results should show explicit relationships between records; the UI should allow the user to browse these related records)

 #Demo
 Try the online demo: